Hi, I’m Darrin Holtz owner of WNY Web Development. Today, I want to talk to you about how to implement an internal linking strategy on your website.

 Internal linking strategy

 Okay, so first, what is an internal linking strategy?
 Well, it’s the way that you hyperlink pages together on your website.
 There’s a couple different elements that go into it.
 For example, you’re going to be looking at things like your navigation.
-Your navigation on your site creates a lot of internal links.
+Your navigation on your site creates a lot of internal linking.
 So whatever links are in the header of your website.
 And whatever HTML links are inside of the header of your website are actually important.

 Content – The Body Section